tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 #### What helped me

-I felt this part of the process was especially iterative (messy) because there are so many moving parts.
-It's a whole scale of things living next to other things.-- Too much for my brain!
+I felt this part of the process was especially iterative (messy) because there are so many moving parts: a whole scale of things living next to other things.-- Too much for my brain!

-So I tried to simplify the process:
+So I made it easy for myself.

 While designing my landing page, I got obsessed with my big chunky hero-heading -- because who doesn't.
 I wanted it to stay on a single line.
 So I made it as big as possible and paid attention to the font size.